MathysCogne/hackathon_kiln/README.md

 </br>

 ## 🔎 Sentiment analysis
 The first step is to have the user's prompt go through a simple sentiment analysis using a python script, allowing it to narrow down which data is necessary and from there make the right API call to retrieve it.
-In a fully fledged version, a more thorough sentiment analysis using ([Afinn](https://github.com/fnielsen/afinn)) and allowing it to understand actionable words to enable it to make actions (such as handling: transactions, withdrawing, staking on behalf of the user).
+In a fully fledged version, a more thorough sentiment analysis using modified [Afinn](https://github.com/fnielsen/afinn) and allowing it to understand actionable words to enable it to make actions (such as handling: transactions, withdrawing, staking on behalf of the user).

 </br>